 Upon appointment of each Director, the Company will provide a formal letter to the Director, setting out the Director's duties and obligations.
 Newly appointed Directors will be provided with background information on the Group's history, business operations and policies.
 For new appointed Directors who do not have prior experience as a director of a public listed company in Singapore, pursuant to the amended Rule 406(3)(a) of the Catalist Rules, which was consistent with the 2018 Code, the Company will arrange for the SGX-ST's prescribed training courses ("Mandatory Training") organised by the Singapore Institute of Directors ("SID") on the roles and responsibilities of a director of a listed company, or other training institutions in areas such as management, accounting, legal and industry-specific knowledge, where appropriate, in connection with their duties.
-No new Director was appointed during FY2022.
+No new Director was appointed during FY2023.

 Directors are kept informed on the relevant new laws, regulations, code of corporate governance, financial reporting standards and changing commercial risks, from time to time.
 Where appropriate, the Company will also fund the Directors' attendance at any training programme.
-During the period under review, Directors are provided with briefings and updates on (i) the developments in financial reporting and governance standards by the external auditors, Ernst & Young LLP; (ii) the changes in the Catalist Rules and other regulatory requirements by the Continuing Sponsor, SAC Capital Private Limited, and the Company Secretary; (iii) on changes in the relevant laws and regulations pertaining to the Group's business and changing commercial risks and business conditions of the Group by the Management during the Board Committees meetings; and (iv) prescribed sustainability training programme conducted by the course providers in the approved panel by SGX-ST.
+During the period under review, Directors are provided with briefings and updates on (i) the developments in financial reporting and governance standards by the external auditors, Ernst & Young LLP; (ii) the changes in the Catalist Rules and other regulatory requirements by the Continuing Sponsor, SAC Capital Private Limited, and the Company Secretary; and (iii) on changes in the relevant laws and regulations pertaining to the Group's business and changing commercial risks and business conditions of the Group by the Management during the Board Committees meetings.